Walk - Daddyhole Plain

 From here the path burrows its way through an evergreen blanket of holm oak, sometimes known as holly oak (holm being the ancient name for holly) and actually a member of the holly family.

-- At the bottom of the steps just before Peaked Tor Cove the path divides.
+- At the bottom of the steps just before Peaked Tor Cove, the path divides.

 Detour left to view London Bridge, a natural arch of Devonian limestone created by the erosive power of the waves and named by the Victorians who developed this path and quarried the limestone for local buildings as the town expanded in the tourist boom brought by the South Devon Railway at the end of the nineteenth century.

 Tucked away above Peaked Tor Cove is the Torbay Home Guard's Second World War mine watchers' post.
-The site's secluded location, thanks to the narrow cliffs, protected it from enemy aerial surveillance, and its own panoramic view across Torquay Harbour made it the perfect lookout spot for the detonation of mines on the seabed in the Bay in the event of attack by sea.
+The site's secluded location, thanks to the narrow cliffs, protected it from enemy aerial surveillance, and its own panoramic view across Torquay Harbour made it the perfect lookout spot for the detonation of mines on the seabed in the Bay in the event of an attack by sea.

 Nowadays it has a peacetime role of providing a roost for a colony of horseshoe bats.
-In 2001, the St Marychurch & District Action Group raised funds for a conservation project to protect the bats already living in the pill box, and with help from the Devon Bat Group and the Torbay Coast & Countryside Trust a group of volunteers refurbished the building and provided additional roosting spaces.
+In 2001, the St Marychurch & District Action Group raised funds for a conservation project to protect the bats already living in the pill box, and with help from the Devon Bat Group and the Torbay Coast & Countryside Trust, a group of volunteers refurbished the building and provided additional roosting spaces.

 Horseshoe bats are an endangered species in Britain, and the greater horseshoe bat is only found in South West England and South Wales.
 The decline in their numbers is due to the loss of woodland and other roosting sites, as well as the use of pesticides to kill the insects on which they feed.
 Widespread use of chemicals toxic to bat populations used to treat timber provides another threat, although the use of these is diminishing.